AishwaryaVarma/MLND_Capstone_Starbucks/README.md

-# MLND Capstone - Starbucks Challenge
+# Starbucks-Analyze the Coffee Innovation

 ## Overview
 During a 30-day simulation, Starbucks sends out 10 different offers to its 17,000 customers.
 The transactions made by customers and offer related activities are recorded.
 The goal of this project is twofold: